+Mississippi State has led computing research for decades, having a supercomputer appear on 31 of the last 52 Top500 lists, dating back to 1996.
 The supercomputer is a cluster of hardware and software, aggregating hundreds of computers to harness their collective capabilities for solving large, complex problems.
-Its superpower elevates Mississippi State to among the 20 fastest academic systems in the United States.
+Clustering to create supercomputers is an area Mississippi State pioneered when the university began researching with clusters in 1987.

-Mississippi State has also helped build a better, safer cradle for Chevrolet’s new Corvette, assisted Homeland Security with cyber strategies, administered supercomputing programs at the Department of Defense and tracked weather and climate patterns for the National Oceanic and Atmospheric Administration.
+Mississippi State has also helped build a better, safer engine cradle for Chevrolet’s Corvette, assisted Homeland Security with cyber strategies, administered supercomputing programs at the Department of Defense and tracked weather and climate patterns for the National Oceanic and Atmospheric Administration.